faseehfsh/faseehfsh/README.md

 ## About me
 <p>
   👋 Hi there!
-I'm a passionate third-year Computer Engineering student with a knack for problem-solving and a strong team player mentality.
+I'm a passionate third-year Computer Engineering undergraduate with a knack for problem-solving and a strong team player mentality.
 </p>

 <h3>🎓 Education:</h3>
 <p>
-  Pursuing <span style="color: #FF3670;">Bachelor of the Science of Engineering Honours</span> specializing in Computer Engineering at the <span style="color: #FF3670;">University of Peradeniya</span>.
+  Pursuing <span style="color: #FF3670">Bachelor of the Science of Engineering Honours</span> specializing in Computer Engineering at the <span style="color: #FF3670">University of Peradeniya</span>.
 </p>